You can use pub to manage Dart packages.

 pub.dartlang.org.
 Transitive dependencies are included, too.

 For example, if the js package depends on the test package,

 grabs both the js package and the test package.

 packages directories containing

 symlinks to the packages in the system cache.

 Finally, pub creates a

-directory (under your app’s top directory) that has links to the
+.packages file (under your app’s top directory)

 To import libraries found in packages, use the

 and looks it up within the